Pepin I of Vermandois

 Pepin I (Pépin; c.
-817–850) was Count of Vermandois, lord of Senlis, Péronne and Saint Quentin.
+817 – c.
+850) was Count of Vermandois, Lord of Senlis, Péronne and Saint Quentin.
 He was son of King Bernard of Italy (a grandson of Charlemagne) and his wife, Cunigunda of Laon.
-He supported Emperor Lothar after the death of Emperor Louis the Pious, despite having sworn allegiance to Charles the Bald.
+He supported King Lothair after the death of Emperor Louis the Pious, despite having sworn allegiance to Charles the Bald.

 Pepin’s wife is unknown; their children were: